-Sometimes you get to choose your seat on the plane.
+Sometimes you can choose your seat on the plane.
 Dilemma: is it better to sit in the front, middle or back of the plane?
 What is the best seat in the plane?

 Which seat to choose?

-So, before I made up my mind, I googled "best seat in a plane".
-That's clever...
-Now I don't know which seat to choose at all! 🤔
+So, before deciding, I went to Google: "best seat on a plane".
+That's smart...
+Now I have no idea which seat to choose! 🤔

 Window seat : my favorite place to sit on a plane

-I mean, yes.
-Whenever possible, I always take a window.
-There's no doubt about it: I like to see outside, to watch the take-off, the landing, I like to look at the clouds, the lights of the cities at night, the mosaic of fields, the blue expanse of the oceans.
+Well, yes.
+When possible, I always take a window.
+There is no doubt about it: I like to see outside, to watch the take-off, the landing, I like to look at the clouds, the lights of the cities at night, the mosaic of the fields, the blue expanse of the oceans.

-And then the side corner makes it possible to put a cushion, a pillow, to support your head, to be more comfortable, to soothe your neck.
-I am a big fan of the window seat.
+And then the corner allows to place a cushion, a pillow, to support the head, to settle more comfortably, to relieve the cervicals.
+I am a fan of the window seat.

-And when I need to get out of the row, I politely bother my neighbors with a big smile (telling myself, after all, that it's good for everyone to move a bit).
-If they are asleep, I sometimes dare (only when we are in the middle of the "night" on a long-haul flight and the whole cabin is in the dark) to step over their knees as I climb onto my seat to sneak past them weightlessly from arm to arm in socks...
-Oftentimes they don't even notice.
-At the very worst, they open their eyes and watch me do so, a little appalled but not displeased that they didn't have to get up.
+And when I need to get out of the row, I disturb my neighbors politely with a big smile without feeling too guilty (after all, it's good for everyone to move around a bit during such a long flight).
+I admit that I dared, a few times, seeing that everyone was sleeping (but only in the middle of the "night" on a long-haul flight, with the whole cabin plunged in the dark) to step over their knees while climbing on my seat to pass discreetly and lightly, in my socks, from armrest to armrest...
+At best, they see nothing.
+At worst, they open one eye and watch me do it, a bit frightened but not angry that they didn't have to get up.

-Anyway, anyway.
-The best seat on the plane is a window seat for me.
+Anyway.
+The best seat in the plane for me is a window seat.